 Basseterre is known for its charming and picturesque setting, with a blend of colonial architecture, lush greenery, and beautiful coastal views.
 The city’s main area is known as The Circus, a popular meeting spot named after London’s Piccadilly Circus.
 For a bit of history, visit St. George’s Anglican Church and Immaculate Conception, two historic English-style churches that date back hundreds of years.

-Other attractions include Greg’s Safaris, where you can learn about the island’s history of growing sugarcane, and Palms Court Gardens & Restaurant, known for its lovely gardens.
+Other attractions include beautiful beaches, Greg’s Safaris, where you can learn about the island’s history of growing sugarcane, and Palms Court Gardens & Restaurant, known for its lovely gardens.
 Also, Romney Manor is a historic place famous for its 350-year-old tree and the Caribelle Batik studio, offering beautiful views of the area.

 - Pier or tender: Pier